 First of all, please ask questions!!!!!!
-We cannot encourage this enough- it is the best way we have to learn.
-It's a great source of information to understand students weaknesses, level of understanding and learning pace.
-Questions are also the most powerful way to stop being frustrated.
+We cannot encourage this enough- asking questions is the best way for all of us to learn and understand.
+For your programming teacher, student's questions are a great source of information to understand areas of weakness, level of understanding and pace of learning.
+Questions are also the most powerful way to seek an end to frustration.

-When working remote, you have to pay lots of attention to the way you communicate your ideas, questions, etc.
+When working remotely, you have to pay lots of attention to the way you communicate your ideas, questions, etc.

 Let's compare these two questions:

 Use screenshots to keep color highlighting and formatting as you see it.
 Pasting in "text snippets" can cause more confusion for those trying to help you.
-If you do paste in text through slack, make sure to use "attach file" --> "create new" --> "code snippet".
+If you do paste in text through slack, make sure to use "attach file".

 Take around 20 minutes to try and solve the problem yourself by using terminal responses, searching online, and developing a strategy for testing within your code.
 Finding the specific answer will help you during that problem, but creating an effective problem solving strategy will serve you time and time again!